Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \subsubsection{Analyzing learned replenishment policy from RL algorithms:}

 The numerical results from the experiments above show that RL algorithms can provide substantial gains in complex supply chain settings.
-Naturally, the next important question is how are RL algorithms achieving such improved performance and how good are these policies?
-We answer both these questions in what follows. \paragraph{Why are RL algorithms performing better in some settings?: } In Figure \ref{fig:barChartOfCosts}, we plot the costs, revenue and reward breakdown of different algorithms in different supply chain network settings .
-In the 1\texttt{S}-3\texttt{R}-High setting (see Figure \ref{fig:cost_1s3r-High}), we find that while PARL incurs lower total costs (ordering plus holding), vut nevertheless all algorithms perform equally well in terms of the overall reward since BS and PPO are able to compensate for higher inventory costs with higher revenue.
-Similar insights continue to hold in the other high inventory 1\texttt{S}$^{\inf}$-2\texttt{W}-3\texttt{R} setting (see Figure \ref{fig:cost_1sinf2W-3R}), with the exception of the PPO based policy, whose performance deteriorates in comparison to the other policies.
-This is on account of lost sales which results in lower revenue and hence rewards.
+Naturally, the next important question is how RL algorithms achieve such improved performance and how good these policies are.
+We answer both these questions in what follows.

+\paragraph{Why are RL algorithms performing better in some settings?} In Figure \ref{fig:barChartOfCosts}, we plot the costs, revenue, and reward breakdown of different algorithms in various supply chain network settings.
+In the 1\texttt{S}-3\texttt{R}-High setting (see Figure \ref{fig:cost_1s3r-High}), we find that while PARL incurs lower total costs (ordering plus holding), all algorithms perform equally well in terms of overall reward since BS and PPO are able to compensate for higher inventory costs with higher revenue.
+Similar insights hold in the other high inventory 1\texttt{S}$^{\infty}$-2\texttt{W}-3\texttt{R} setting (see Figure \ref{fig:cost_1sinf2W-3R}), with the exception of the PPO-based policy, whose performance deteriorates compared to the other policies.
+This is due to lost sales resulting in lower revenue and hence rewards.
 As we decrease available inventory (see Figure \ref{fig:cost_1s3r}), the performance of the BS policy deteriorates since it incurs high ordering costs due to proportional fulfillment.
-Note that in this setting, both PARL and PPO are better able to trade-off between costs and revenue.
+Note that in this setting, both PARL and PPO are better able to trade off between costs and revenue.
 As we increase the complexity of the underlying network, PARL's performance improves mainly due to lower costs.
-In particular, in the largest network with 20 retailers (see Figure \ref{fig:cost_1s20r}), PARL incurs much lower ordering cost in comparison to the other algorithms.
-Nevertheless, its holding costs are higher than both the other algorithms.
-This in turn implies that PARL makes fewer orders (but with larger order sizes) which ensure low overall inventory costs.
-Cost and reward comparison for other settings are provided in \S \ref{app:benchmark_algos} of the Appendix.
+In particular, in the largest network with 20 retailers (see Figure \ref{fig:cost_1s20r}), PARL incurs much lower ordering costs compared to the other algorithms.
+Nevertheless, its holding costs are higher than the other algorithms.
+This implies that PARL makes fewer orders (but with larger order sizes) which ensure low overall inventory costs.
+Cost and reward comparisons for other settings are provided in \S \ref{app:benchmark_algos} of the Appendix.